bryant-finney/styleguide/pyguide.md

                           keys: Sequence[Union[bytes, str]],
                           require_all_keys: bool = False,
 ) -> Mapping[bytes, Tuple[str]]:
+    """
-    """Fetches rows from a Smalltable.
+    Fetches rows from a Smalltable.

     Retrieves rows pertaining to the given keys from the Table instance represented by table_handle.
 String keys will be UTF-8 encoded.